1jour1vin

 Wine rated 3.7/5Wine rated 3.7/5Wine rated 3.7/5Wine rated 3.7/5Wine rated 3.7/5

-Bourgeois since time immemorial.
-Considered one of the leading Cru Bourgeois Supérieur wines in the 19th century and confirmed in this status today, Lamothe-Bergeron has always been a benchmark in the Haut-Médoc region.
-The château owes part of its name and reputation to the prestige of agronomist Jacques de Bergeron.
-From 1796 onwards, this former parliamentarian, who returned to his vineyards after the Revolution, devoted himself to experimentation and published numerous essays on vine cultivation, fertilizers, the fight against sand dunes and insects, the use of acacia for the manufacture of carassons, the planting of exotic trees, and more.
+A Cru Bourgeois since its inception.
+Considered one of the leading Cru Bourgeois Supérieurs in the 19th century and still recognized as such today, Lamothe-Bergeron has always been a benchmark in the Haut-Médoc.
+The château owes part of its name and reputation to the prestige of the agronomist Jacques de Bergeron.
+As early as 1796, this former parliamentarian—who had returned to his vineyards following the Revolution—embarked on a series of experiments and published numerous treatises on viticulture, fertilizers, combating sand dunes, pest control, the use of acacia for making wine barrels, and the planting of exotic trees...

-Jacques de Bergeron published a method of grafting vines that gave rise to the "Bergeron" method, still used by winegrowers in the Rhône Valley at the beginning of the 20th century.
+Jacques de Bergeron published a method for grafting vines that would give rise to the “Bergeron” method, still used by winegrowers in the Rhône Valley at the beginning of the 20th century.

 The château passed into the hands of the Mestrezat company in the early 1970s.
-The vineyard was then restructured and the grape varieties rebalanced.
-The 1980s were marked by the complete renovation of the wine cellars and the refurbishment of the barrel cellar.
-In the 2000s, Crédit Agricole maintained high standards.
-In 2009, the Cognac houses H. Mounier and Hardy acquired the property with great ambitions.
-It was sold to CAPSSA in November 2019, which will continue all the efforts undertaken over the past 10 years.
+The vineyard was then restructured, and the grape varieties were rebalanced.
+The 1980s were marked by the complete renovation of the winemaking cellars and the restoration of the barrel cellar.
+In the 2000s, Crédit Agricole, in turn, maintained high standards.
+In 2009, the Cognac houses H. Mounier and Hardy acquired the property with grand ambitions.
+It was sold to CAPSSA in November 2019, which will continue the efforts undertaken over the past 10 years.

 Wine estates recommended by